-- Cole holds his knife in the grip of his hand, keeping pointer finger wrapped around the handle.
-While some find it easier to put pointer finger on top of the blade to guide it is an easy way to cause the knife to slip off balance and cut fingers.
+- Cole holds his knife in the grip of his hand, keeping his pointer finger wrapped around the handle.
+While some find it easier to put the pointer finger on top of the blade to guide, it is an easy way to cause the knife to slip off balance and cut fingers.

 Evie uses a butter knife that is sharp enough to cut softer foods.
 She’s not alone in the tendency to want to use that pointer finger to guide the blade.

-Once she heard me notice and compliment Cole’s knife skills, she changed it up below after observing.
+Once she heard me notice and compliment Cole’s knife skills, she changed it below after observing.

 What’s an emulsion?

-The science of food is something I’ve grown to appreciate and understand with age and context.
-Kids pick up on this right away of course.
-An emulsion is the mixture of two liquids that would not usually mix, like oil and water.
+I’ve grown to appreciate and understand the science of food with age and context.
+Kids pick up on this right away, of course.
+An emulsion is a mixture of two liquids, like oil and water, that would not usually mix.

-While vinaigrette is a temporary emulsion (after an hour or more it will separate again), there are more semi-permanent emulsions like hollandaise sauce and even more permanent like mayonnaise.
-Both of the latter requires a third ingredient like eggs or even honey and mustard can help bind the two together.
+While vinaigrette is a temporary emulsion (after an hour or more, it will separate again), there are more semi-permanent emulsions like hollandaise sauce and even more permanent like mayonnaise.
+Both of the latter requires a third ingredient like eggs or even honey, and mustard can help bind the two together.
 In a vinaigrette, the oil droplets disperse into the vinegar and temporarily create an emulsion.
-It’s a perfect two kid job so one can whisk and the other slowly pour in the oil.
+It’s a perfect two-kid job so that one can whisk and the other slowly pour in the oil.